ulldecorb/pokemon-desk-html/README.md

 # Pokemon Gallery
 Website build by javascript, html and css.
-Pokeapi used as api.
+Pokeapi (pokeapi.co) used as api.

 ## General info
 This project is a simple api call to renderize the data returned into frontend.